Luxury Heritage Accommodation

 After years of meticulous restoration, Claremont House is open as Tasmania’s premier accommodation venues.
 Heritage style accommodation within the Victorian Italianate mansion is available for bookings

 The restaurant at Claremont House was forced to close due to COVID restrictions on March 22, 2020.
 It is unlikely at this stage that the restaurant will reopen.

-I would like to thank all of our tour guests for such wonderful responses to our heritage tours including the great feedback we have received for the restoration work to date.
-It has been a work in progress for the past eight and a half years and with many more to come.
+I would personally like to thank all of our tour guests for such wonderful responses to our heritage tours including the great feedback we have received for the restoration work to date.
+It has been a work in progress for the past thirteen years and with many more to come.
 It is extremely motivational to hear and read the great feedback we get for what we are doing.
-Thank you so much and please know how grateful we are for all of your support.
+Thank you so much and please know how grateful we are for all of your support